Apple Pie Baked Oats

 • Extra protein: to bring each slice for 10 g of protein to 20 g of protein, mix 1/4 cup of high protein yogurt, such as a soy base one, and 1 tbsp of vanilla protein powder (this is the one I use – code happysarah for 10% off – affiliate)

-• If you like this recipe, you’ll also love our Carrot Cake Baked Oats or our Pumpkin Spice Baked Oats.
+• If you like this recipe, you’ll also love our Carrot Cake Baked Oats, Apple Cranberry Baked Oatmeal with Warm Spices, or our Brownie Baked Oats.

 Slice of apple pie baked oats topped with stewed apples on a plate.